Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/network.md

 ## Rednet support
 Phoenix includes built-in support for Rednet to allow basic backwards compatibility with CraftOS.
 To communicate over Rednet, call `connect` with a scheme in the form `rednet[+protocol]` and an IP in the `0.0.0.0/8` range, which represents the target computer's ID.
 (Example: `rednet://0.0.0.4` = ID 4, `rednet+dns://0.0.2.56` = ID 568 with `dns` protocol.)
 The special IP `255.255.255.255` can be used to broadcast to all computers, as well as listen to messages from all computers.

 The returned handle will be ready to send and receive Rednet messages using the modem specified (or all if none was specified).
-Because Rednet is a connectionless protocol, the handle will always remain open (until closed) and can never error.
+Because Rednet is a connectionless protocol, the handle will always remain open (until closed manually) and can never error.
 Incoming messages are converted to strings automatically unless reading with the `"*a"` mode, but outgoing messages remain as-is.

 ## Kernel protocols
 The Phoenix kernel implements a number of protocols that establish a full networking stack up to the transport layer.
 These protocols are documented here.